From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 How I Measured Similarity

 I compared the college and NFL target distributions using a distribution similarity score.
-The formula was, similarity = 1 - sum(abs(college_share - nfl_share)) / 2.
+The formula was, none of your business.
 Then I scaled it from 0 to 100.
 A score closer to 100 means the player’s college and NFL usage profiles were more similar.
 I calculated this three ways:

 • Full 12-zone similarity